browserengineering/book/book/embeds.md

 [site-isolation]: https://www.chromium.org/Home/chromium-security/site-isolation/

-Site isolation has become much more important recent years, due to the CPU cache timing attacks called [*spectre* and *meltdown*][spectre-meltdown].
+Site isolation has become much more important in recent years, due to the CPU cache timing attacks called [*spectre* and *meltdown*][spectre-meltdown].
 In short, these attacks allow an attacker to read arbitrary locations in memory---including another